Tormyn Blackheart b. 4002 SY d. 4283 SY

 He thought his intent well cloaked from Kandol, but should have known better.
 The Elf Lord was not someone easily fooled.
 Tormyn may have wielded the power of the Pearl Throne, but he was new to it and no match for Kandol’s ancient wisdom.
 The Elf Lord looked into Tormyn’s heart and found it wanting, a blackened and shriveled thing lost to the shadow corrupting him.
 Kandol ordered him away from Pel Aesylle and warned that Tormyn and his heirs would be never be welcome in Pel Aesylle until they were free of shadow and once again of pure and noble heart.

 Kandol’s treatment of Tormyn led to years of persecution for the Maiden’s followers.
-When Tormyn returned to Sangrithar, he turned his outage upon them and made practicing Her faith an act of treason.
+When Tormyn returned to Sangrithar, he turned his outrage upon them and made practicing Her faith an act of treason.
 The Stones on top of Tar-Numerath became virtually deserted and many forsook Her.
 Those whose faith stayed strong became known as Devotees, after the high priestess Drusylla, and her acolytes were branded witches.
-Drusylla had served the God-Emperor in Tintammil honorably prior to Tormyn outlawing the Maiden’s worship, but Blackheart demanded she denounce the Maiden.
-She refused right up until the end, proudly proclaiming her devotion to the Maiden and when the God-Emperor finally executed her, he made the very martyr he feared.
+Drusylla had served the God-Emperor in Tintammil honorably before Tormyn outlawed the Maiden’s worship, but when Blackheart demanded that she denounce the Maiden, she refused, proudly proclaiming her devotion to the Maiden right up until the end.
+When the God-Emperor finally executed her, he created the very martyr he feared.